Legumes: my stance on why and why not (2/2)

 Depending who you “talk to” or if you have done prior willingly research on this subject, “Farting” ~ forgive me for a lack of flattering alternative ~ has had throughout history deemed as either an act of comedy, or an act to belittle, humiliate, or simply gross public (in)decency.

-There are people who claim to have absolutely “no problems” with high or very high fibre intake, hour(s) afterwards.
-But some people do.
-If one remain optimistic to subscribe to all things “healthy”, in this case, religious fibre intake(s) – then he/she must also be willing to compensate to this subscription by withstanding all side effects, that one can possibly tolerate.
+If one remain optimistic to subscribe to all things “healthy”, in this case, religious fibre intake(s) – then he/she must also be willing to compensate to this subscription by withstanding all side effects one can possibly tolerate.

 Despite all positive claims, which need not further citations due to hyper prevalence – satiety, gut health, butyrate / SCFA fatty acids ,or diverse microbiota etc – if the immediate side effects persist to the point of discomfort(s) that translate, over time that turns one feel extremely nervous or anxious.
 Does that equate a picture of health?
 That was “me”.
-Very long time ago.
+A long time ago.

 For what it’s worth, consider the growing concern of gastroparesis (meaning a “slowed stomach”, or slowed gastric emptying of food matter into the duodenum / small intestine).
 All manner of sharp / pain-like stabbing symptoms, followed by extreme bloating / distention, and gas soon after eating are all common signs.
 There are indeed valid reasons for one to reduce or avoid fibre intakes (Suresh H et al 2020), as common logic suggests that adding “more” to an already slowed-traffic – may make the situation worse.